 The one-leg balancing test is based on the premise that the capability to balance oneself on one leg is a critical indicator of the functional ability of the brain.
 A person should be able to maintain this balance for more than 20 seconds.
 Any duration less than this calls for a medical check-up unless this incapability can be explained by another physical reason.

 Kyoto University researchers led by Yasuharu Tabara enrolled about 1,300 participants—both men and women, aged around 67 years—and asked them to stand on one leg, keep their eyes open, and maintain balance for about 20 seconds.
-Those who could balance themselves for the shortest time also performed the poorest on mental cognition tests They were then tested for brain health.
+They were then tested for brain health.
 The results of the tests, published Dec 2014 by the American Heart Association, are startling.

 More than 30% of the subjects who had trouble balancing themselves for this length of time were found to have cerebral small vessel disease, minute hemorrhages, or both.
 Cerebral small vessel disease develops when the capillaries in the brain thicken and impede the smooth flow of blood.
 The capillaries may even bleed and cause hemorrhages in the brain that can lead to strokes.
 On MRI scans, cerebral small vessel disease is manifested as lacunar infarction, which is a condition when inadequate blood supply causes a tissue to die or start to die, and white matter lesions.